-It is the belief of the Baptist Health College Little Rock- School of Occupational Therapy Assistant that humans are dynamic beings that exist for the purpose of love and service to God and their fellow beings.
+BHCLR-SOTA believes humans are dynamic beings that exist for the purpose of love and service to God and their fellow beings.
 This purpose is fulfilled through the myriad roles and occupations in which humans engage.
 We agree with Peloquin's (2005) assertion occupation fosters dignity, competence, and health.
 We also recognize the roles one fulfills and engagement in occupation are shaped by the physical and social environment and there is a need to broaden our response to intervention to develop, modify, and adapt not just occupations, but the environments in which individuals function.
 We are striving to recognize our own professional biases and recognize the value in moving from a strengths-based approach to a cultural model of disability (Patten, 2023).
 We believe the field of occupational therapy has a responsibility to educate on ableism and disability justice and commit to examining our professional biases.
-We believe it is our responsibility to teach others to see the value in all life and how what an individual values impacts their desired occupations.
+We believe it is our responsibility to teach others to value all lives and to honor the impact of an individual's values on their desired occupations.
 As occupational therapy assistants, Christian compassion should guide us because "care of the whole person, body, mind and spirit is an expression of the Christian faith.
 We are instruments of God's restorative power and are responsible for giving compassionate care."
 (Baptist Health Belief Statement)